-Since 1975 labor productivity decreased to around 2250 kg/shift in 1986.
+Since 1975 labor productivity decreased, to around 2,250 kg/shift in 1986.
 There are a number of reasons for this decrease in labor productivity.
-First deconcentration factors should be mentioned, the average output of an underground mine which had risen to 2120 tons per day (see table 6 in the data appendix) fell to around 2000 tons/day.
+First, deconcentration factors should be mentioned; the average output of an underground mine, which had risen to 2,120 tons per day (see Table 4 in the data appendix), fell to around, 2000 tons/day.
 Thus a higher share of the production was coming from smaller mines and negative economies of scale, especially at the back-end (surface) operations of mining, exerted an influence.
 Second, after 1975 one can observe a slowdown from the previously observed diffusion rates of mechanization technologies.
 Thus it was no longer possible to compensate through mechanization for the effects of continuously deteriorating geological conditions.
-This slowdown of the past diffusion rates can be attributed to the difficulties of adopting certain mechanization technologies also at mines with more complex geological conditions (i.e. the field of most effective application of a technology got gradually exhausted), the lack of new technologies to overcome this difficulty and finally a certain lack of funds to cover the expenses of further mechanization investments.
-Finally also managerial problems had an influence on this decrease of the labor productivity.
+This slowdown of past diffusion rates can be attributed to the difficulties of adopting certain mechanization technologies at mines with more complex geological conditions (i.e., the field of most effective application of a technology gradually was exhausted), to the lack of new technologies to overcome this difficulty, and finally to a certain lack of funds to cover the expenses of further mechanization investments.
+Finally, managerial problems had also an influence on this decrease of the labor productivity.

-\ See also tables 5 and 6 in the data appendix.
+5See also Tables 5-7 in the data appendix.

-A similar situation as for underground mines can be observed with the development of the labor productivity at opencast mines.
-Since 1978 the labor productivity has been decreasing, albeit from a much higher level as in underground mines, i.e. from about 24,000 kg/shift (1978) to around 22,000 kg/shift (1985/1986).
+A situation similar to that for underground mines can be observed with the development of the labor productivity at opencast mines.
+Since 1978, the labor productivity has been decreasing, albeit from a much higher level than that in underground mines, i.e., from about 24,000 kg/shift (1978) to around 22,000 kg/shift (1985/1986).